maidsafe/self_encryption/README.md

 ## Todo Items

-## [0.2.2] - Parallel processing and compression.
-- [ ] Add compression pre encrypt and post encrypt in encrypt and decrypt methods
-- [ ] Add task passing to allow cores to be lit up when handling chunks
-- [ ] Uncomment benchmark tests read methods (require bench in beta channel or stabilised first)

 ### [0.2.3] - Unrestricted file sizes.
 - [ ] Allow any size file
     - [ ] Replace sequencer with new struct and use BufferedStream to offload to disk (MemoryMapped file)